tatango/slate/source/index.html.md

 **Customization**: Users can request to append subscriber-level custom fields to the report, such as CRM IDs (e.g., cons_id from Blackbaud Luminate Online).
 These custom fields must be pre-configured within the list in the user's Tatango account to appear in the report.

+**Fields**:
+- `report_run_date`: The date when the report was generated.
+- `owner_account_id`: The Tatango account ID for the owner account of the organization.
+- `company_name`: The name of the company associated with the Tatango account.
+- `list_id`: The unique Tatango ID of the list from which the messages containing the clicks were sent.
+- `list_name`: The name of the list in Tatango.
+- `phone_number`: The phone number of the subscriber that received the message.
+- `recurring_message_id`: The ID of the parent recurring message.
+Only applicable if the message was a child of a recurring message.
+- `message_id`: The unique id of the message the subscriber received.
+- `message_name`: The name of the broadcast or recurring message the subscriber received.
+- `message_type`: This identifies the type of message that was sent.
+  - **broadcast**: Broadcast messages are large audience blast messages sent from within the Tatango UI.
+  - **recurring**: Recurring messages are scheduled messages set to trigger based off of subscriber actions.
+  - **system**: System messages are default system messages that are triggered based off of subscriber actions (opt-ins, opt-outs) or by texting in keywords like HELP.
+  - **test**: Test messages are messages sent during the broadcast creation process by users to validate the content of the broadcast message they are creating.
+  - **transactional**: Transactional messages are messages sent using our Transactional Message API.
+- `content`: The content of the message sent to the subscriber.
+- `sent_at`: The time the message was sent.
+- `delivery_status`: The status of the message sent to the subscriber.
+  - **Delivered**: The carrier has confirmed the message was received by the subscriber's handset.
+  - **Bounced**: The carrier attempted delivery but was unsuccessful.
+  - **Pending**: Awaiting a response from the carrier.
+- `bounce_type`: The bounce type of the individual message sent to the subscriber.
+Only applicable if the delivery_status is Bounced.
+  - **Soft**: The handset is temporarily unable to receive the message (e.g., subscriber's phone is off or out of service).
+  - **Hard**: The device is permanently unable to receive messages (e.g., landline, incompatible device, subscriber changed carriers, blocked number, etc).
+- `total_message_parts`: The number of individual SMS parts sent to the specific subscriber.

 ## Subscribers Snapshot Report